Download Bike Rides.

 What you need.

-To download bike rides, You’ll need at least a computer or mobile device to do this.
-You can download the files straight to your phone, open the files with an app, and you’re golden.
+To download bike rides, You’ll need at least a computer (desktop or laptop) or mobile device (phone or tablet).
+You can download the files straight to your device, open the files with an app, and you’re golden.
 Or you can download it to your phone, tablet, or computer, move it to a GPX-enabled bike computer, and go from there.

 The downloading from your computer/tablet/mobile device is pretty much the same as any download.
 Sign up, pay, and boom.